 I remember the first time I bought a concert ticket online and got hit with a service fee at checkout that was nearly 30% of the face price.
 I was in high school, the show was at a mid-size venue in the DC area, and the base price was already at the edge of what I could swing.
 The fee didn't appear until I was four steps into the purchase flow.
-I paid it anyway because by that point walking away felt like a loss.
+I paid it anyway, because by that point walking away felt like losing the seat, not saving money.

 The mechanics of how it works

-A $50 face-value ticket through standard Ticketmaster flow can end up looking like this at checkout: $50 base, $12.50 service fee, $3.50 facility charge, $2.50 order processing, $5.00 delivery.
-That's $73.50.
+A $50 face-value ticket through a standard major-platform checkout can reach this by the end: $50 base, $12.50 service fee, $3.50 facility charge, $2.50 order processing, $5.00 delivery, for a total of $73.50.
 The listing advertised $50.
-By the time you see $73.50, you've selected your seat, entered your payment info, maybe told three friends you were going.
-The behavioral cost of backing out is real even if the financial cost of losing a deposit isn't yet.
+By the time you see $73.50, you've selected your seat, entered payment information, and possibly told people you were going.
+The behavioral cost of backing out is real even before a single dollar has changed hands.

 Why the damage goes beyond the dollar amount

-When fans feel tricked at checkout, they remember it — and they associate it with the event, not the ticketing platform.
+When fans feel deceived at checkout, they remember it, and they associate it with the event, not the ticketing platform.
 The artist's name is on the ticket.
-The band takes the reputation hit for a pricing decision they never made and often didn't know about.
+The performer takes the reputational hit for a fee structure they never set and often don't know the details of.